 For course-based data, the illustration below represents differences in how much faculty emphasize deep approaches to learning by course level and general education status.
 On average, faculty who teach upper division courses tend to emphasize deep approaches to learning and its sub-scales more when compared to counterparts teaching lower division courses.
-However, the gap is slightly smaller if they both meet a general education requirement.
+However, the gap is slightly smaller between upper- and lower-division courses that meet a general education requirement.

-Although general education requirement is not asked on the Typical-Student survey option, noteworthy differences can be found among faculty across various disciplinary areas.
-It is important to point out that for this option the orientation of the items is different; faculty members are reporting their perception of student behaviors rather than their own classroom practices.
-For example, faculty in the professional fields perceive their students use deep approaches to learning the most when compared to all other disciplines.
+It is important to point out that the orientation of the survey items is different for the Typical-Student survey option; faculty members are reporting their perception of student behaviors rather than their own classroom practices.
+Though faculty are not asked whether their course meets a general education requirement on this version, noteworthy differences can be found among faculty across various disciplinary areas.
+For example, faculty in professional fields perceive their students use deep approaches to learning the most when compared to all other disciplines.
 Alternatively, physical science faculty believe their student use deep approaches to learning the least.

 Disciplinary differences are also apparent among the sub-scales.
-Faculty in the biological and physical sciences perceive their students use reflective and integrative learning skills the least while faculty in the professional fields feel their students are engaging in higher-order learning the most.
+Faculty in engineering, biological sciences, and physical sciences perceive their students use reflective and integrative learning skills the least while faculty in the professional fields and engineering feel their students are engaging in higher-order learning the most.